Poseidondon/text-detoxification/reports/report_1.md

 - Cases when replacing toxic word would inevitably lead to sense loss.
 Such cases require to reconstruct the full sentence.
 - Toxic words meaning does not affect prediction.
 Thus, sentence content may be twisted.

+To overcome these problems, it was decided to develop an improved model.
 ## Results
 ...